Union of Random Trees and Applications: Introduction

-which has henceforth been referred to as the Law of the Iterated Logarithm. \\ \\ There has been much work to extend CLT to the case where one allows dependence among $t_i$.
+which has been referred to as the Law of the Iterated Logarithm. \\ \\ There has been much work to extend CLT to the case where one allows dependence among $x_i$.
 In particular, it has been studied for the graph count case.
 Let $\tilde{\mathcal{A}}$ be a set of unlabeled graphs on at most $n$ vertices, and denote by $\mathcal{A}$ the set of copies of $\tilde{\mathcal{A}}$ in $K_n$.
 Then, we can define: where $\mathbb{I}_{H\in G}$ is the indicator random variable for the event $H\in G$, and $G$ is some random graph (it can be sampled from $G(n,m)$, $G(n,p)$, or any other random graph model).
 Then $X_n$ is precisely the number the of copies of $\tilde{\mathcal{A}}$ in some random graph.
-For example, if we let $A=\{3-$cycle$\}$, then $X_n$ is precisely the number of triangles in a random graph $G$. \\ \\ Many papers have studied graph counts.
+For example, if we let $\tilde{\mathcal{A}}=\{3-$cycle$\}$, then $X_n$ is precisely the number of triangles in a random graph $G$. \\ \\ Many papers have studied graph counts.
 In particular, Ruci{\'n}ski found necessary and sufficient conditions for the number of copies of a fixed graph to be normally distributed \cite{rucinski1988small}.
-For larger graphs, Janson showed in \cite{janson} that if we let $G\sim G(n,m)$, then the (normalized) number of Hamilton cycles, spanning trees, and perfect matchings tend towards the standard normal distribution \cite[Theorem 2]{janson}.
-However, if $G\sim G(n,p)$, then this is not the case.
-He showed \begin{theorem}[{\cite[Theorem 3]{janson}}] Let $X_n$ be the random variable that counts number of spanning trees, perfect matchings, or Hamilton cycles in $G(n,p)$.
-Fix a constant $p<1$.
+For larger graphs, Riordan found probabilities $p$ that are close to the best possible for a cube and square lattice to appear in a $G(n, p)$ with probability tending to $1$ \cite{riordan}.
+Janson showed in \cite{janson} that if we let $G\sim G(n,m)$, then the (normalized) number of Hamilton cycles, spanning trees, and perfect matchings tend towards the standard normal distribution \cite[Theorem 2]{janson}.
+However, if $G\sim G(n,p)$, then this is not the case. \begin{theorem}[{\cite[Theorem 4]{janson}}] Fix a constant $p < 1$.
+Let $X_n$ be the random variable that counts number of spanning trees, perfect matchings, or Hamilton cycles in $G(n,p)$.
 Let $p(n)\rightarrow p$.
 If $\liminf n^{1/2} p(n)>0$, then where $c=1$ in the case of spanning trees and Hamilton cycles, and $c=4$ in the case of perfect matchings. \end{theorem}